jakintosh/teller/docs/tui-design-document.md

 * Balancing: `b` fills a credit amount with the remaining balance.
 * Confirmation & exit: `ctrl+c` confirm transaction, `esc` return to batch, `ctrl+q` quit.
 * Templates: `enter` apply highlighted template, `esc` skip.
+* On-screen command hints appear as a vertical stack at the bottom of each view to keep navigation cues scannable.